Bankruptcy Information Sheet 1

 This information sheet should be read in conjunction with the following general information:

-- Bankruptcy Information Sheet 2: Step by step Creditor’s Petition checklist
+- Bankruptcy Information Sheet 2: Creditor's Petition Checklist

-- Bankruptcy Information Sheet 3: How to oppose a Creditor’s Petition
+- Bankruptcy Information Sheet 3: Opposing a Creditor's Petition

-- Bankruptcy Information Sheet 4: Applying to set aside and/or extend time for compliance with a Bankruptcy Notice
+- Bankruptcy Information Sheet 4: Setting aside a Bankruptcy Notice

-- Bankruptcy Information Sheet 5: Applying for substituted service
+- Bankruptcy Information Sheet 5: Substituted Service Applications

 - This information sheet is published as part of a series of information sheets and practical guides and contains links to the most commonly used forms approved or prescribed by the relevant legislation or court rules.

 - This information sheet contains general information only and is not a substitute for the Bankruptcy Act 1966 or the Bankruptcy Rules 2016.
 To the extent that there is any inconsistency or discrepancy, the Bankruptcy Act and Bankruptcy Rules as interpreted by the Courts prevail.
-A link to the legislation and court rules is set out below.
+Links to the legislation and court rules are set out below.